Past Masters

 Past Masters is a two-disc compilation album set by the English rock band the Beatles.
 It was originally released as two separate volumes on 7 March 1988, as part of the first issue of the band's catalogue on compact disc.
-The set compiles every song released commercially by the band that was not available on the Beatles' 12 original UK albums or the US Magical Mystery Tour LP.
-It includes liner notes by Beatles historian Mark Lewisohn.
+The album contains all songs released commercially by the band that were not available on the Beatles' 12 original UK albums or the US Magical Mystery Tour LP.
+It was compiled by Beatles historian Mark Lewisohn, who also wrote the liner notes.
 The majority of the Past Masters set consists of A- and B-sides from the band's singles, including single versions of songs that appeared in a different form on the band's albums.
 Also included are the full contents of the UK-only Long Tall Sally EP, two German-language tracks, a song recorded for the American market, and a track released on a charity compilation album.

 Although Past Masters is not a studio album and is instead a compilation, it is considered to be the Beatles' 14th (and final) major release.
-This occurred when the Beatles' core catalog was standardized in 1987, followed by the official re-releases in 2009.
+This occurred when the Beatles' core catalogue was standardized in 1987, followed by the official re-releases in 2009.